 DMH and the Missouri Institute of Mental Health (MIMH) are leading this project.
 Collaborative partners include substance use disorder and healthcare agencies, organizations, and academic affiliates throughout the state.
 The grant was received in May 2017.

-The primary goals of the Opioid STR project include:
+The primary goals of the Opioid STR/SOR project include:

 Prevent Drug/Opioid (PDO) Overdose-Related Deaths Grant - $1,000,000 a year for 5 years

 DMH provides overall coordination and leadership, with the National Council on Alcoholism & Drug Abuse (NCADA) leading the implementation and MIMH leading the administration and evaluation of the program.
 This grant was received in September 2016.